Wai-Thura-Tun1/generate-scmframe/README.md

 Step2.
 Add 'Generate\Scmframe\SCMFrameServiceProvider::class' in providers of app.php

-Step3. php artisan config:cacheCancel changes
+Step3. run php artisan config:cache to update changes

 Description >>
 This is a package for creating scm-frame using a convience way.
 Just by writing one command-line, SCM-Frame is generated quickly.